JayCrg/JayCrg/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-Spanish Web Developer eager to learn new tools and grown in knowledge
+Web Developer eager to learn new tools and grow in knowledge

 <h3> 🛠 &nbsp;Tech Stack</h3>
+Amonst the technologies I've used you may find:

 <table>
   <tr>